Lecture 8

 Q6.
 Independent given HighTemp?

-• We prefer the BN with the fewest probabilities — usually the one with fewest edges.
+So prefer the BN with the fewest edges (fewest probabilities to store).

 Ordering matters: a bad order can force every later variable to depend on many earlier ones.